Electric-type Pokemon weaknesses & resistances

 Zekrom may well be the most powerful Electric Pokemon in the series.

-What is an Electric-type Pokemon’s weaknesses?
+What are an Electric-type Pokemon’s weaknesses?

 Electric-type Pokemon have just one primary weakness when it comes to moves and opposing Pokemon types: